-A mandatory orientation will be held at least one week prior to the first day of class for the fall and spring semesters.
-Orientation activities include but are not limited to:
+A mandatory orientation conducted by Student Affairs will be held in person or virtually at least one week prior to the first day of class for the fall and spring semesters.
+Students should participate in orientation to acquaint themselves with the staff, building, College Catalog and Student Handbook of the College.
+Additional orientation activities include but are not limited to: